Dishwasher Smelling of Burned or Melted Plastic? Solved

 If your dishwasher smells like burning plastic, chances are there’s a worn-out connection, a shorted board, or a plastic item has fallen into the heating element.

-Why trust us?
-This article was written in collaboration with James Blackford, our appliance repair expert.
-James has over 16 years of experience as an appliance technician, works as a Master Technician for SquareTrade, and runs his own appliance repair company.
+James is one of our resident appliance experts with over 16 years of experience.
+He currently works as a Master Technician for SquareTrade, and runs his own appliance repair business.

 But if the burning or plastic smell persists, you might want to check your dishwasher’s components.